Private university: United States

-Apart from the five United States military academies, almost all public higher education institutions are sponsored and overseen by U.S. states, not the Federal government.
 Private colleges and universities are generally owned by either a nonprofit corporation or a for-profit corporation, and usually participate in higher education accreditation in the United States.
+The oldest universities, the nine colonial colleges were founded before the United States, with an initial focus on training men for (Protestant) Christian ministry.
+Seven of the nine remain private and two later became public and all developed into largely secular comprehensive universities, although several still retain their theology departments.
+Many private colleges and universities began with, and a good number still retain, a religious affiliation (primarily Christian).
+In contrast, public colleges and universities are all secular, given the separation of church and state.

+Despite the large number of private schools in the U.S. only about 20% of American college students attend private colleges; the remainder primarily attend state-supported schools.
+Universities base their selections on academic performance as well as many secondary factors.
 In the US, 4,648 out of 6,606 post-secondary institutions (70%) were private as of 2016–17, of which 1,823 (39%) were non-profit and 2,825 (61%) were for-profit.
 Among degree-granting four-year institutions, 2,095 were private out of 2,832 (74%), of which 1,581 (75%) were non-profit and 514 (25%) were for-profit.

-About 20 percent of American college students attend private colleges.
-Most of the remainder attend state-supported schools.
-Universities base their selections on academic performance as well as many secondary factors.

 Tuition at private universities tends to be higher than at public universities, though many private universities offer financial aid as well.
 For example, at Washington University in St. Louis, 45% of students receive some form of financial support from either the university or the federal government, averaging $53,423.

 Oceania

 Australia

 There are currently three private universities in Australia.
-Bond University, Australia's first private university, dates from 1987.
-Situated on the Gold Coast, it runs three semesters per year (correlating exactly with the Northern and Southern Hemispheres' schedules), which allows a student to complete a six semester degree in two years, and an eight semester degree (e.g. Law) in under three years.
+Bond University was established as Australia's first private university in 1987.
+Situated on the Gold Coast, it runs three semesters per year (correlating exactly with the Northern and Southern Hemispheres' schedules), which allow students to complete a six-semester degree in two years, and an eight-semester degree (e.g., Law) in under three years.
 The University of Notre Dame Australia, a private Catholic university based in Fremantle, was established two years later in 1989, and the newest of the three, Torrens University Australia, opened in Adelaide in 2014.

 South America

 Argentina

 Even though Argentina has a robust network of free public universities it also has over thirty private universities accredited by the national Ministry of Education.
 All accredited private higher education institutions must be run by nonprofit organizations.
-Other for-profit institutions exist but can not give out official degrees or call themselves universities.
+Other for-profit institutions exist but cannot give out official degrees or call themselves universities.